 Tell me more about this workshop!

-The workshop is be held at the Barbara C. Harris Conference Center.
+The workshop is held at the Barbara C. Harris Conference Center.
 Accepted applicants pay a $50 registration fee to secure their spot in the workshop, with all other costs--including food, lodging, and materials--funded by program sponsors.
 The workshop offers you an opportunity to get to know and to work with natural resource professionals from around the state.
 It will be fun, educational, and you'll become part of a volunteer network that will keep in touch through newsletters, field tours and future workshops.
+Attendees are expected to stay overnight and participate in all portions of the workshop.

 Thank you for your interest in the NH Coverts Project!
 If you have any questions about program, please contact Haley Andreozzi at email@example.com or 862-5327, or connect with your county forester.
 We look forward to hearing from you!